-We'll show your ads for close variations of your phrase and exact match keywords to maximize your potential to show your ads on relevant searches.
-Close variations include misspellings, singular and plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, and accents.
+So that you don't miss out on potential customers, we'll show your ads for close variations of your phrase and exact match keywords to maximize the potential for your ads to show on relevant searches.
+Close variations include misspellings, singular forms, plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, and accents.
 So there's no need to separately add close variations as keywords.

-For app install campaigns, AdWords may extend the scope of some of your keyword match types in ways that are specific to apps.
+For app install campaigns, we may extend the scope of some of your keyword match types in ways that are specific to apps.
 Here's how this can work:

-- For exact and phrase keywords: AdWords may make small changes (like adding or removing the word ‘app’) to search terms to better match with your targeted keywords.
+- For exact and phrase keywords, we may make small changes to search terms (like adding or removing the word "app") to better match with your targeted keywords.

-- For broad match keywords: Adwords may use app category information to improve both your targeting precision and reach.
+- For broad match keywords, we may use app category information to improve both your targeting precision and reach.